 The Trustee determines the asset allocation of the Scheme.
 The Trustee receives advice from its investment adviser in making its determination.
 The asset allocation is reviewed throughout the year in accordance with the Scheme's Risk Management and Investment Policies.
 The Trustee has established an Investment Committee, which is responsible for approving and monitoring the Scheme's investments subject to the limits outlined in the Committee charter.
-The Committee comprises of the Chair of the Trustee, management, two external consultants and the external investment advisor JANA.
+The Committee comprises of the Chair of the TSPL Board, the CEO and CFO, two other independent Committee members.
 The Committee minutes record all decisions made and are presented to the Board for ratification or noting as appropriate.